iped-docker/iped/precompiled/README.md

     - Download LED and decompress it on /mnt/led folder.
     - Download iped's KFF and decompress it on /mnt/kff folder.

-5 - Adust LocalConfig.txt and IPEDConfig.txt to your environment
+5 - Adjust LocalConfig.txt and IPEDConfig.txt to your environment

 6 - Become superuser (sudo su)